Sleeping With A Heating Pad: Should You Do It?

 These are the main concerns with sleeping on your heating pad, and though, as we said, many of the newer models come with systems put in place to stop this from happening, it is still a concern you may want to take under advisement.
 So when and why should you use a heating pad?

-When to Use and Not Use Heat Therapy for Pain & Why
+Using Heat Therapy for Pain & Why

 We have kind of already addressed how heat therapy works, but we think it’s essential to go over it again, so you have context when we start talking about when and when not to use this health aid.
 Heat therapy uses elevated temperatures to promote better circulation and blood flow to the part of the body that is in pain.
 This will help the muscles expand and give you a release from pain and increased flexibility.
 There are two main types to consider: